© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Allt yr Esgair Camp is a scheduled monument protected by Cadw under reference BR153.
 View the official record →

-Allt yr Esgair Camp is a prehistoric hillfort situated in Breconshire, Wales, and dates to the Iron Age period.
+Allt yr Esgair Camp is a prehistoric hillfort situated in Breconshire, Wales, designated as a scheduled ancient monument under reference Cadw SAM BR153.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR153.

 Allt yr Esgair Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Allt yr Esgair Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR153.